Build-To-Rent Homes: A Renter’s And Investor’s Guide To A Hot Real Estate Trend

 Should You Rent A Build-To-Rent Property?

 The decision to rent a home can feel less monumental than the decision to buy one.
 Nevertheless, it’s still crucial to weigh the many pros and cons thoughtfully.
-While renting a build-to-rent home may feel like a safer choice, it can come with several financial and lifestyle drawbacks.
+While leasing a build-to-rent home may feel like a safer choice, it can come with several financial and lifestyle drawbacks.

 The Pros Of Living In A Build-To-Rent Property

 - Creature comforts: Quality of life in build-to-rent homes is typically high.
-Many build-to-rent homes come with luxury features including swimming pools and other communal amenities.
+Many build-to-rent homes come with luxury features, including swimming pools and other communal amenities.